HiAP: A Multi-Granular Stochastic Auto-Pruning Framework for Vision Transformers: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets and Baselines.} We conduct our primary evaluations on ImageNet, applying HiAP to the widely adopted DeiT-Small architecture with the dense baseline requiring 4.6G MACs.
-For controlled ablations and latency profiling, we utilize CIFAR-10 with a custom 6-layer ViT-Tiny variant (embedding dimension 192, 3 heads) which natively requires 174M MACs.
+For controlled ablations and latency profiling, we use CIFAR-10 with a custom 6-layer ViT-Tiny variant (embedding dimension 192, 3 heads) which natively requires 174M MACs.

 \textbf{Implementation Details.} Unlike prior works that require a multi-stage pipeline, HiAP discovers and trains the sub-network simultaneously.
-For ImageNet, we train for a total of 200 epochs using the AdamW optimizer with a learning rate of $5\times10^{-5}$ and a global batch size of 256.
+For ImageNet, we train for a total of 300 epochs using the AdamW optimizer with a learning rate of $5\times10^{-5}$ and a global batch size of 256.
 The Gumbel-Sigmoid temperature $\tau$ is annealed exponentially over the training process from an initial value of 2.0 down to a minimum of 0.5.
-Knowledge Distillation (KD) is used guiding the search of the sub-network.
-We use a dense, pre-trained DeiT-Small as the teacher model ($\alpha_{\text{KD}} = 0.7$, $T = 4.0$).
-For CIFAR-10, models are trained for 200 epochs under similar annealing conditions.
-At the conclusion of training, the gates are deterministically hardened at a 0.5 threshold, and the physical sub-network is extracted.
+We use a dense, pre-trained RegNetY-160 as the teacher model ($\alpha_{\text{KD}} = 0.7$, $T = 4.0$) to guide the search of the sub-network.
+At the conclusion of training, the gates are deterministically hardened and the kept sub-network is evaluated.